konaraddi/web-riimote/README.md

 ## Getting Started

+Please be familiar with Vue, Node, Koa, and Socket.io.
+The client uses Vue.
+The server uses Node, Koa, and Socket.io.

 1. `npm install` in both `client/` and `server/`
 2. `npm run serve` in both `client/` and `server/`
 3. Create a `server_address.js` file in `client/src/` with the following contents: